microsoft/terminal/doc/specs/portable-mode-spec.md

 ## Solution Design

-- _If running without package identity,_ `CascadiaSettings` will look for the presence of a file called `.portable` next to `WindowsTerminal.exe`.
+- _If running without package identity,_ `CascadiaSettings` will look for the presence of a file called `.portable` next to `Microsoft.Terminal.Settings.Model.dll`.
-- If that file is present, it will change the settings and state paths to be rooted at the directory containing `WindowsTerminal.exe`.
+- If that file is present, it will change the settings and state paths to be rooted in a subfolder named `settings` next to `Microsoft.Terminal.Settings.Model.dll`.

 Right now, _the only thing_ that makes Terminal not work in a "portable" manner is that it saves settings to `%LOCALAPPDATA%`.